Chorus (Erasure song): Chart performance

 Issued prior to the release of the Chorus album, the single returned Erasure to the upper reaches of the UK Singles Chart, debuting and peaking at number three for two weeks.
 It was also a success in Denmark, Ireland and Switzerland, reaching number three, four and ten.
 In the United States, the single became Erasure's first Billboard Hot 100 entry since "Stop!" in 1989, climbing to number 83.
 It was more successful on the Billboard Modern Rock Tracks chart, where it peaked at number four to become the band's highest-placing song on this listing.
+In South America, "Chorus" was a top-10 hit in Colombia, reaching number eight, while peaking at number one in Israel.